havr67/mangosense271/README.md

   **Demo:**
   ---
   **You need to start the server using "npm start" to see our API chatbot demonstration!!**

-  We documented inside the programming/code so that users can see what each functions can do.
+  We documented inside the programming/code so that the users can see how each functions work and how to call API.

 - Create a new user with no duplicates http://localhost:7777/nikita/user?name=david&email=user2@user.com&phone=3065357559&income=4444
 - Create a new order http://localhost:7777/nikita/crateneworder?option=2&recipient=Nikdita&address=Robinson